oroinc/documentation/frontend/index.rst

 :ref:`Right to Left UI Support <frontend--rtl-support>` guides you on how to enable "Right to Left" text direction UI.

+.. admonition:: Business Tip

+    Planning to invest in a digital commerce solution?
+Read our platform comparison guide to explore and review the |top B2B eCommerce platforms|.

 .. toctree::
     :titlesonly:
     :hidden: